wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/power-automate/getting-started">Quickstart</a>:
    <br /><br />

-1. Get on the working website:

 * If you're new to Microsoft and Azure, <a target="_blank" href="https://docs.microsoft.com/en-us/power-automate/sign-up-sign-in">Sign-up</a> and sign-in to:

    <a target="_blank" href="https://flow.microsoft.com/"><strong>https://flow.microsoft.com</strong></a>